Local Rules for Civil Cases in the Eleventh Circuit Court District

 ORDER SETTING DEADLINES FOR DISCOVERY, HEARING ON

 By direction of the court, IT IS ORDERED as follows:

-2. That all other motions which may be considered prior to trial shall be filed on or before fifteen (15) days subsequent to the date fixed in paragraph 1(a) of this order and any extensions thereof.
-Notice and copy thereof shall be served on counsel for all parties and on the assigned judge with informal memo briefs attached and with suggested orders attached to the copies filed with the assigned judge.
+2. That any other dispositive motions which may be considered prior to trial shall be filed on or before fifteen (15) days after the date fixed in Paragraph 1(a) of this Order and any extensions thereof.
+Notice and copy thereof shall be served on counsel for all parties and on the assigned judge with informal memo briefs attached and with proposed orders attached to the copies filed with the assigned judge.
 It is contemplated that all motions will be disposed of by the assigned judge based on informal memo briefs submitted.
-Oral arguments will be permitted only when requested by the judge.

-(b) That counsel with full authority to act for the parties shall confer in person and complete, sign, and submit in duplicate a Pretrial Statement to the assigned judge in the form prescribed by the Court, a copy of which is available in the office of the Circuit Clerk.
+(b) That counsel with full authority to act for the parties shall confer in person and complete, sign, and submit in duplicate a Pretrial Statement to the assigned judge.

-(d) That informal memo briefs relating to contested issues of law and any anticipated questions relating to admissibility of evidence during the course of the trial and a copy of proposed jury instructions will be submitted by counsel with the Pretrial Statement.
+(d) That informal memo briefs relating to contested issues of law and any anticipated questions regarding admissibility of evidence during the course of the trial and a copy of proposed jury instructions will be submitted by counsel with the Pretrial Statement.

 (e) That the Pretrial Statement upon receipt and approval will be signed and filed by the assigned judge.
 The formal pleadings are considered as merged in the Pretrial Statement which shall control the subsequent course of this action.

-4. That the failure by any party and/or attorney to comply with any one or more of the provisions contained hereinabove shall subject such party and/or attorney to the imposition of appropriate sanctions including the assessment of costs, expenses and attorney’s fees.
+4. That the failure by any party and/or attorney to comply with any one or more of the previsions contained herein may subject such party and/or attorney to the imposition of appropriate sanctions, including the assessment of costs, expenses, and attorney’s fees.